11 Items You Didn’t Know You Could Recycle or Upcycle

 Tossed batteries are an ecological nightmare, corroding as they sit in the landfill and leaching toxic chemicals into the soil and the air, according to experts.
 Although they can’t be recycled with regular household metals, there are plenty of places that accept them for recycling, including Staples and Lowes stores.
 Battery Solutions will accept old batteries through the mail too.

 Your empty lipstick, concealer, and eye shadow containers are likely not accepted by your municipal recycling center.
 So what to do with these gloop-smeared bits of plastic when you’re done with them?
 Recycle Nation reports that many cosmetics companies are happy to take these tubes and cases off your hands—sometimes giving you a discount on future purchases—so they can turn them into new packaging.
 You can also send old packaging to TerraCycle through its collaboration with Garnier.
-On the other hand, these are 11 items you thought were recyclable but actually aren’t.

 Almost everyone’s got a drawer in the house holding mystery keys they’ve been hanging on to for years.
 Rather than throwing them in the regular trash, Recyclebank recommends calling around to your local recycling center to see if they accept them.
 Most towns won’t take scrap metal in curbside programs, but they might have options for drop-offs.